drbulu/drbulu.github.io/_posts/2017-03-09-project_indexing.md

 {% raw %}{% include_relative project_dir/abstract.html %}{% endraw %}
 {% endhighlight %}

 This was NOT as simple as it first seemed :alien:.
 However, after some searching I was able to find a useful solution.
 This essentially involved splitting of each selected project page path in order to obtain the <u>project directory</u> path segment so that it could be captured and prefixed to the **`abstract.html`** path segment.
-I got my inspiration [here](http://stackoverflow.com/questions/27433649/reuse-file-path-in-jekyll#27434079) and basically cribbed the entire solution, tweaking it to exclude first path element (the project parent dir) from the reconstructed path to properly locate each file.
+I got my inspiration [here](http://stackoverflow.com/questions/27433649/reuse-file-path-in-jekyll#27434079) and basically cribbed the entire solution, tweaking it to exclude first path element (the project parent dir) from the reconstructed path, using a [minus](https://help.shopify.com/themes/liquid/filters/math-filters#minus) subtraction filter, to properly locate each file.
 The code section that delivered the completed solution was this:

 {% highlight liquid %}
 {% raw %}{% include_relative {{path}}/{{page.abstract}} %}{% endraw %}
 {% endhighlight %}

-## ... ##

-{% highlight yaml %}
----
-# project or index page YAML variable section
-show_project_posts: true
-show_project_series: true
-# ...
----
-{% endhighlight %}

 ## Conclusion

-With this overview of the layouts that we need, let's move on to defining the different includes files that give life to these layouts.
+This was an important milestone to accomplish, because I now have a mechanism to automatically cataloque, build and showcase all the projects by simply building a project page to summarise its content and supply a brief abstract :smile::smile:.